 What thickness of solid roof should I have?

 Finally, you need to talk about solid sunroom roof panels.
-A solid roof is made up of a series of laminated roof panels that are made with polystyrene foam centers.
+A solid sunroom roof is made up of a series of laminated roof panels that are made with polystyrene foam centers.
 Each panel is covered with tempered aluminum stress-skins which makes them pretty much invincible against even the harshest Calgary winter storm.
 They snap together tightly which create a solid protective surface.
-The big question is about the thickness of the roof panels.
-At Desert Sun Patio, they come in 3, 4 and 6-inch thicknesses.
-The insulative properties of the panels increase as the thickness increases, as does the overall cost involved.
-Your sunroom consultant will discuss what’s best for your room, which will take in the direction it faces, tree cover from your yard and how exposed that side of the house is.
+These construction properties also carry a great insulation benefit, allowing you to use a three season sunroom for longer, and to spend less money to keep a four season sunroom at the best temperature.